Knight Capital CEO Joyce gets $7.5 million retention deal

-NEW YORK Thomas Joyce, whose position as chairman and chief executive of Knight Capital Group KDG.N was on the line as the company negotiated a takeover earlier this month, will be paid $7.5 million to ensure he remains with the stock-trading company, according to a regulatory filing.
+NEW YORK Dec 26 Thomas Joyce, whose position as chairman and chief executive of Knight Capital Group was on the line as the company negotiated a takeover earlier this month, will be paid $7.5 million to ensure he remains with the stock-trading company, according to a regulatory filing.

 The payment will be made to Joyce when Knight is acquired by Getco Holding Co, a high-frequency trading firm that beat out a competitor to acquire Knight for about $1.4 billion.